-As shown in Figures D-1 and D-2, the concentrations of parameters chloride and sodium, respectively, within the groundwater at upgradient monitoring well MW2B have generally increased from 2014 to 2018.
+- As shown in Figures D-1 and D-2, APPENDIX D, the concentrations of parameters chloride and sodium, respectively, within the groundwater at upgradient monitoring well MW2B increased from 2014 to 2018.
 Chloride concentrations within the groundwater at monitoring well MW2B have decreased in recent years since reaching the historical upper limit concentration in April 2018.
-The concentrations of sodium within the groundwater at each monitoring well has increased year over year, with the exception of sodium concentration observed at MW4 during the 2021 monitoring event.
-The concentrations of chloride within monitoring wells MW1, MW2A, and MW5B were above the historical range during the 2021 monitoring event.
-Within the groundwater at monitoring wells MW1, MW3B-R, and MW5B sodium concentrations increased to a level above their respective historical upper concentration ranges.
-The concentrations of chloride and sodium within the groundwater at internal assessment shallow monitoring well MW5B have generally increased since 2014.
 The beginning of the increasing trend of chloride and sodium concentrations within the groundwater at MW2B and MW5B coincides with the approximate time of construction of Energy Drive north and west of the Site, as well as the on-site roadways and parking lots.
 As such, the increasing concentrations of chloride and sodium are interpreted to be attributed to the application of de-icing salt during the winter season.
-It is noted that the 2021 and historical concentrations of chloride and sodium within the groundwater at MW2B and MW5B have satisfied their respective ODWS aesthetic objectives.

-- As shown in Figure D-1, the concentration of the salt-related parameter chloride within the groundwater at downgradient monitoring well MW4 was generally stable since monitoring began until it began increasing in November 2016.
-Elevated concentrations of chloride were observed during one or more monitoring events since 2017.
-As shown in Figures D-2, D-4, D-5, and D-6, the concentrations of additional salt-related parameters sodium, calcium, magnesium, and potassium, respectively, within the groundwater at monitoring well MW4, were also generally stable until they started increasing in November 2017.
+It is noted that the 2023 and historical concentrations of chloride and sodium within the groundwater at MW2B and MW5B have satisfied their respective ODWS aesthetic objectives. - As shown in Figure D-1, Appendix D the concentration of the salt-related parameter chloride within the groundwater at downgradient monitoring well MW4 was generally stable since monitoring began until it began increasing in November 2016.
+Elevated concentrations of chloride have been observed since 2017, although the concentration of chloride at MW4 met the ODWS in November 2023.
+As shown in Figures D-2, D-4, D-5, and D-6, Appendix D, the concentrations of additional salt-related parameters sodium, calcium, magnesium, and potassium, respectively, within the groundwater at monitoring well MW4, were also generally stable until they started increasing in November 2017.
 For the salt-related parameters, only chloride and sodium have an ODWS aesthetic objective.
-In November 2021, the concentration of chloride (450 milligrams per litre (mg/L)) was greater than the ODWS aesthetic objectives of 250 mg/L for chloride.
-Sodium concentration at MW4 satisfied the ODWS aesthetic objective. - The internal assessment and downgradient monitoring locations MW5 and MW3, respectively, are in closer proximity to the DYEC facility than MW4.
-As shown in Figures D-1, D-2, D-4, D-5, and D-6, the concentrations of chloride, sodium, calcium, magnesium, and potassium, have been consistently lower within the groundwater at monitoring nests MW5 and MW3 compared to that of the groundwater at monitoring location MW4.
-As such, there is no indication that the elevated concentrations of these above-noted parameters detected within MW4 have migrated downgradient within the shallow groundwater. - In 2021, magnesium and boron concentrations within the groundwater across the site has increased year over year, with the exception of magnesium at monitoring well MW4.
-The concentrations of magnesium and boron in the groundwater at MW5B was above the historical range.
-In addition, MW2A, MW2B, and MW4 was above the historical concentration range for boron in the groundwater at these locations.
-Historically, magnesium and boron concentrations within the monitoring wells have tended to fluctuate with similar trends, as was the case in 2021.
+In November 2023, the concentration of sodium (575 milligrams per litre (mg/L)) was greater than the ODWS aesthetic objectives of 200 mg/L, while the chloride concentration (2 mg/L) at MW4 met the ODWS aesthetic objectives of 250 mg/L. - The internal assessment and downgradient monitoring locations MW5 and MW3, respectively, are in closer proximity to the DYEC facility than MW4.
+As shown in Figures D-1, D-2, D-4, D-5 and D-6, APPENDIX D, the concentrations of chloride, sodium, calcium, magnesium, and potassium, have been consistently lower within the groundwater at monitoring nests MW5 and MW3 compared to that of the groundwater at monitoring location MW4.
+As such, there is no indication that the elevated concentrations of these above-noted parameters detected within MW4 have migrated downgradient within the shallow groundwater. - In 2023, bicarbonate, sodium and/or chloride concentrations observed in groundwater collected from wells MW1, MW2B, MW3A, MW4, MW5A and MW5B presented historical maximums. - In 2023, boron concentrations within the groundwater across the site have decreased or remained the same when compared to the 2022 monitoring event.
+In 2023, magnesium concentrations within the groundwater across the site have generally remained stable or fluctuated within historical ranges when compared to the 2022 monitoring event, with the exception of magnesium at MW4 which presented an historical maximum concentration.

 As requested by the MECP, an evaluation of salt-related parameters within the groundwater was completed using the method proposed by Panno et al. (2005, 2006).
 The method for determining whether groundwater may be impacted by de-icing salts is to calculate the chloride to bromide ratio (Cl/Br ratio) such that ratios that are greater than 1,000 suggest that the groundwater quality is affected by de-icing salts or road salts.
-For the purposes of the assessment, where a constituent concentration is reported as being lower than its laboratory RDL, half the laboratory RDL value is used to perform the calculation.
+For the purposes of the assessment, where a constituent concentration is reported as being lower than its laboratory MRL, half the laboratory MRL value is used to perform the calculation.